It’s possible to feel so close to God and so broken at the same time.

 Ann Voskamp wrote it.
 How a heart can break in a whole new way, and you can’t figure out how to put it together…and maybe that was kind of the point.
 Maybe the love can get into a heart broke open more easily.
 And maybe our brokenness can actually make abundance if we live broken and given.

 I started walking the half-mile circle of my neighborhood.
 It just felt like a good idea.
 It’s easier for me to connect with God sometimes when I’m walking.
-For weeks, as soon as I got home from work, I walked.
+For weeks, as soon as I got home from work, I walked the half-mile loop of my neighborhood.
 I praised.
 I felt close.
 I felt joy.
 I felt broken.
+When I was done, I felt fragile joy, but there was always an undercurrent of brokenness and pain.
 First I started with one lap.
 Then four, and yeah,

 When you start praying in the Spirit, the Spirit teaches you how to pray.